CavsUNCGaccount/UNCG-LFG/README.md

     - Gamers can now join or leave groups.
     - Everyone can post messages to a group.
     - The Session Host can now delete messages.
+    - The Session Host can now edit settings for a group.

   - Admin login page now working
     - Admin can now login and log out